 Every soul must return

 Prince’s lyrics for both verses are inspired, and even if the track itself, much like the chorus, really amounts to nothing special, it’s over quickly enough that most people won’t question why it ends at what appears to be the beginning of the bridge.
 This is when “I Will” begins, and with the shift in lyrics from the metaphysical to grounded pledges of devotion, I suppose it only makes sense to break this up into two different songs, despite the obvious similarities.
-Perhaps pacing was an issue Prince was keeping an eye out for, but it hardly makes sense when only four other tracks on here are longer than the three minute and 37 second runtime of “I Will.”
-Considering “I Rock, Therefore I Am” is the longest track on here at 6:15, I can see why Prince didn’t want to follow it up with another six minute track, but when “I Will” consists of one verse that repeats the theme of dedication to a lover, I don’t see why he couldn’t just keep “I Will” as the extended instrumental portion of “Into the Light,” since I can only assume that’s what the original intent was behind the sparse, breezy, synth-laden, horn-tinged almost-instrumental was.
+Perhaps pacing was an issue Prince was keeping an eye out for, but it hardly makes sense when only four other tracks on here are longer than the three minute and 37 second run time of “I Will.”
+Considering “I Rock, Therefore I Am” is the longest track on here at 6:15, I can see why Prince didn’t want to follow it up with another six minute track, but when “I Will” consists of one verse that repeats the theme of dedication to a lover, I don’t see why he couldn’t just keep “I Will” as the extended instrumental portion of “Into the Light,” since I can only assume that’s what the original intent was behind the sparse, breezy, synth-laden, horn tinged almost-instrumental was.

 “Dig U Better Dead,” the penultimate track on this album, is just more phoned-in hip hop-based club music.
-The bass hit is what centers the arrangement, and even though I do enjoy the vocal stacking and performance on this track, it’s an incredibly lackluster instrumentation.
+The bass hit is what centers the arrangement, and even though I do enjoy the vocal stacking and performance on this track, the instrumentation is incredibly lackluster.
 I get the feeling this track was quickly thrown together, as the synth on this is just two notes that lazily bleep; panned behind the center of the mix where the vocals and bass are.
 The electronic drum kit keeps the mid-tempo track from feeling sluggish, but it’s the interesting lyrics that prevent this track from being completely skippable.
 The chorus seems to imply he’s taking aim at disingenuous people, and when you apply a little thought and realize this was released during the same time as his battle with the label and the media, then it becomes pretty apparent who this song is taking shots at.

 In life there’s always peaks and valleys/